-During a job interview, you might encounter the following interview question “Could you have done better in your last job?“ Other similar interview questions are “What would you do differently in your previous position?”
-OR “What could have been done better in work?”
-Learn ‘how to answer’ this question!
+Other questions that require a similar answer are “What would you do differently in your previous position?” or “What could have been done better in work?”

 The reason why interviewers ask this question is to see if you are self-critical and able to review your work performance.
 They’d like to see candidates that have learned from previous mistakes and require as little training and guidance as possible.
 Down below you can find a great example answer:

 #1 Example Answer

 “In the beginning, it was a ‘learn by doing’ experience and mistakes were inevitable.
 There was probably something I could have done better but nothing of any major consequence really comes to mind.
 Perhaps, in retrospect, I could have been more productive, but I certainly wasn’t as refined as I am right now.